 The Boston fern is a houseplant also known as the sword fern.
-The scientific name of the Boston fern is Nephrolepis exaltata.
+The scientific name of it is Nephrolepis exaltata.
 It is also known as Wild Boston Fern, Tuber Ladder Fern, Fishbone Fern, and Boston Fern.
-Also, Boston fern is the most commonly grown indoors among ferns.
+Also, it is the most commonly grown indoors among ferns.
 This plant is very popular as it is easy to maintain and the origin of this plant is American.

 This indoor plant grows under the shade of trees and with little light in its natural environment.
 That’s why you need to protect it from direct sunlight.
 So, sufficient sunlight will be enough for its growth.

-It is recommended that the soil of this Boston fern plant should always be moist and too wet soil is not recommended.
+It is recommended that the soil of Nephrolepis exaltata should always be moist and too wet soil is not recommended.

-Unlike Rabbit’s Foot Fern, Boston fern does not need much moisture.
+Unlike Rabbit’s Foot Fern, this plant does not need much moisture.
 You may use a humidifier if you have to increase humidity levels.

-The ideal temperature for Boston ferns is between 60ºF (16ºC) and 75 ºF (24ºC).
+The ideal temperature for this plant is between 60ºF (16ºC) and 75 ºF (24ºC).
 Thus, you can protect it from direct cold or hot air that comes from the heater or air conditioner.

 Boston fern needs humus-rich soil to grow well because this type of soil allows it to retain some water and have the ability to drain well.